 Nashville haunted houses are some of the largest and best in Tennessee.
 Enjoy a great scary night out with your spouse, date, or friends.
-Expect to be terrified at these “haunted houses near me”.
-For the price of a restaurant meal you can be part of the action as you come face to face with terror.
-Most use animatronics, great props, Hollywood sets, and actors with makeup beyond belief.
+Expect to be terrified at these haunted houses.
+For the price of a meal, you can be part of the action as you come face to face with terror.
+Most haunts use animatronics, great props, Hollywood-level sets, and actors with makeup beyond belief.
 You will be frightened.
-Find all the haunted houses, trails, corn mazes, hayrides, and Halloween fun attractions in the Nashville area including the cities of Madison, Spring Hill, Columbia, Springfield, and Hendersonville.
-Featured Last Major Update: The soul of more than one aspiring musician has been crushed following a bad performance in Nashville.
-Perhaps that’s why there are so many good haunted houses in the area.
+Find all the 2022 haunted houses, haunted trails, haunted corn mazes, haunted hayrides, haunted house near me, and other Halloween fun attractions in the Nashville area, including the cities of Madison, Spring Hill, Columbia, Springfield, and Hendersonville.
+The soul of more than one aspiring musician has been crushed following a bad performance in Nashville…perhaps that’s why there are so many good haunted houses in the area?

 Bloody Acres Haunted Woods - Gallatin, TN

 Season begins this year in late September.
 “Warning the woods has been infected”.
 Bloody Acres has 14 acres of blood and gore on wooded trails with various rooms and scenes of screams.
 Tickets are $15.
 The haunt is open Fridays and Saturdays from 7 pm to 12 am in September and October plus 7 pm to 11 pm on Sundays in October and weeknights during Halloween week.

 Creepy Hollow Haunted Woods - Spring Hill, TN

 Attraction opens in late September.
 “One of the Best Haunted Houses and Haunted Woods in middle Tennessee minutes from Nashville.”
 Creepy Hollow is open from dark to 11 pm on Fridays and Saturdays.
 Tickets are $25 for the 3 attractions.
 Free parking plus lots of music, concessions, and scares.
 Scream all you want.
 What is your favorite haunt?
 Choose from Haunted Woods, Zombie Maze, and Haunted Barn.

 Dead Land Scream Park - Lebanon, TN